 Picking can also be a sign of stress.
-If you notice your chicks are picking a lot, make sure they have enough space, they aren’t too hot, they have fresh air, and they aren’t bored.
+If you notice your chicks are picking a lot, make sure they have enough space, they are not too hot, they have fresh air, and they are not bored.
 Constant bright light will also cause stress and picking.
 Using a red light will also help with that issue.

-After six to nine weeks, chicks won’t need to have regulated temperature anymore, and you can transition them to the coop.
+After six to nine weeks, chicks will not need to have regulated temperature anymore, and you can transition them to the coop.
 They will start laying eggs around 16-18 weeks.

 Congratulations!
 You just raised your first flock of chicks.
-But be careful—it’s addicting!
+But be careful, it is addicting!